 1 Thessalonians 5–“Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.”

 Thanksgiving Day has lost its biblical context in American society.
 That word “to” has been censored from our lexicon.
-This week, for millions of Americans, there will be little or no mention of God.
+For millions of Americans, there will be little or no mention of God.
 Most people will talk of this Thanksgiving holy day with little knowledge of its meaning.

-For millions, this will be reduced to “for what are you thankful?”
+For scores of millions of Americans, this will be reduced to “for what are you thankful?”
 The key point of to Whom we give thanks will be squelched by illiterate educators and others.

 Again in 1623, Governor Bradford proclaimed, “Inasmuch as the great Father has given us this year an abundant harvest of Indian corn… on Thursday, November ye 29th…listen to ye Pastor and render Thanksgiving to ye Almighty God for all his blessings.”